virgesmith/pico-crypto-key/README.md

 ## Build

-Ensure the settings in `pyproject.toml` are correct, your device is connected, ready to accept a new image, then
+Modify the `[pico.build]` and `[pico.install]` settings in `pyproject.toml` as necessary.
+Ensure your device is connected and ready to accept a new image, then:

 ```sh
 picobuild
 ```

-## Test
+## Using the device

-Tests use pytest, just do:
+The device is pin protected (the word 'pico'), and (for now) it can't be changed.
+Sending the correct pin to the device activates the repl (read-evaluate-print loop).

+Both the tests and examples read the serial port and the pin from the `[pico.run]` section in [pyproject.toml](./pyproject.toml).
+Modify the settings as necessary.

+The python interface (the `CryptoKey` class) is context-managed to help ensure the device gets properly opened and closed.
+### Troubleshooting

+- If you get `[Errno 13] Permission denied: '/dev/ttyACM0'`, adding yourself to the `dialout` group and rebooting should fix.

+- the device can get out of sync quite (too) easily.
+If so, turn it off and on again ;)

+### Testing

+Just run:

 ```sh
 pytest
 ```

-The tests also use the settings in [pyproject.toml](./pyproject.toml) to locate the device (typically `/dev/ttyACM0`), adjust as necessary.
-If you get `[Errno 13] Permission denied: '/dev/ttyACM0'`, adding yourself to the `dialout` group and rebooting should fix.

-The device is pin protected (the word 'pico'), and (for now) it can't be changed.
-Sending the correct pin to the device activates the repl (read-evaluate-print loop).
-The host-side python wrapper gets the pin from the `PICO_CRYPTO_KEY_PIN` entry in [pyproject.toml](./pyproject.toml).

-NB the device can get out of sync quite easily.
-If so, turn it off and on again ;)

 ## Examples